joatmon08/terraform-kubernetes-deployment/README.md

-# terraform-kubernetes-demo
+# terraform-k8s

-This repository contains demos for Terraform + Kubernetes with the [Terraform Kubernetes provider](https://www.terraform.io/docs/providers/kubernetes/index.html) and the [Terraform Helm
+This repository contains examples for Terraform + Kubernetes with the [Terraform Kubernetes provider](https://www.terraform.io/docs/providers/kubernetes/index.html) and the [Terraform Helm